aedan333/Jet-Plane-2D/README.md

 # Blocky-Airplane-Tree

 Blocky Airplane Tree is a simple layout game about airplanes.
-Use the arrow keys to control the plane and avoid the obst
+Use the arrow keys to control the plane and avoid the obstacles.